 Christmas celebrations in Iceland start on 24th of December, Christmas eve.
 Families get together and enjoy good food and many visit midnight mass.

-The Portuguese celebrate Christmas on 24th of December.
+The Portuguese start their Christmas celebration on Christmas Eve on 24th of December.
 Houses are decorated for Christmas and many families put up a nativity scene (presépio), where Baby Jesus is added to the crib after the family attends Midnight mass.
 Children put out their shoes for Baby Jesus, not Santa, and gifts are exchanged after the family has attended a Christmas service on Christmas eve.
-In some towns and villages, the community gathers then also around a fire in the church car park that has been lit and wish each other 'Feliz Natal'.
-Read more here.

 The Christmas lanterns are on sale during Christmas time in the many markets in the Philippines.
+Read more about Christmas in the Philippines in the essays of our fabulous award-winning students who share their insights about the festive season in their home country.

 In Singapore, about two in ten people are Christians.
 Christmas, however, is very commercialised in Singapore and Christmas decorations are abundant in the city with masses of tiny fairy light decorations.

 Stunning decorations can be seen everywhere in the main shopping district, Orchard Road as you can see in the image below.
-Or visit the Gardens on the Bay for a truly stunning Christmas Wonderland with light installations and concert.
-The display there is open until 26 December.

 In Australia, it is tradition in the weeks up to Christmas to join in Christmas picnics organized by various churches and sing Christmas carols on the beach.
 As Australia is in the southern hemisphere, the festive season is during summer time and thus it is easy to understand that during Christmas time friends and family often gather at the beach.